martinrossil/star-rating/README.md

 export default interface IStarRating extends HTMLElement {
 	/**
 	 * Sets the current star rating, valid values are 0 - 5, both inclusive.
+	 * Selectable values are on the other hand 1 - 5, both inclusive.
-	 * Default value is 0.
+	 * Default value is NaN, which represents no value has been set.
 	 */
 	value: number;